Thermodynamic-RAM Technology Stack

 More rigorous theoretical frameworks are also being developed for the neuromorphic computing field.
 Recently, Traversa and Ventra have introduced the idea of `universal memcomputing machines', a general-purpose computing machine that has the same computational power as a non-deterministic Universal Turing Machine showing intrinsic parallelization and functional polymorphism \cite{traversa2014universal}.
 Their system and other similar proposals employ a relatively new electronic component, the memristor, whose instantaneous state is a function of its past states.
 In other words, it has memory, and like a biological synapse, it can be used as a subcomponent for computation while at the same time storing a unit of data.
 A previous study by Thomas et al. demonstrated that the memristor can better be used to implement neuromorphic hardware than traditional CMOS electronics \cite{thomas2013memristor}.

 Our attempt to develop neuromorphic hardware takes a unique approach inspired by life, and more generally, natural self-organization.
-We call the theoretical result of our efforts `AHaH Computing' \cite{nugent2014ahah}.
-Rather than trying to reverse engineer the brain or transfer existing machine learning algorithms to new hardware and blindly hope to end up with an elegant power efficient chip, AHaH computing was designed from the beginning with a few key constraints: (1) must result in a hardware solution where memory and computation are combined, (2) must enable most or all machine learning applications, (3) must be simple enough to build chips with existing manufacturing technology and emulated with existing computational platforms (4) must be understandable and adoptable by application developers across all manufacturing sectors.
+We call the theoretical result of our efforts `AHaH Computing' and have previously provided a thorough and rigorous quantitative description \cite{nugent2014ahah}.
+Rather than trying to reverse engineer the brain or transfer existing machine learning algorithms to new hardware and blindly hope to end up with an elegant power efficient chip, AHaH computing was designed from the beginning with a few key constraints: (1) must result in a hardware solution where memory and computation are combined, (2) must enable most or all machine learning applications, (3) must be simple enough to build chips with existing manufacturing technology and emulated with existing computational platforms for verification of methods (4) must be understandable and adoptable by application developers across all manufacturing sectors.